-You are cordially invited to help us honor the ASLO Awardees – 2020 Style!
+ASLO honored the 2020 Awardees – 2020 Style!
 While we were able to present two of our awards in person at the Ocean Sciences Meeting in February, most of our 2020 award winners have not yet officially received their awards.
 We still hope to present the awards to them in Spain, but we couldn’t let the year come to an end without raising a glass in their honor.

-Please join us for an ASLO Zoom Virtual Awards Reception on Tuesday, December 1 from 12:00 – 1:00 pm US EST.
+So, we held an ASLO Zoom Virtual Awards Reception on Tuesday, December 1!

-ASLO Awards Chair Amina Pollard will introduce each of the awardees with a brief summary of their achievements.
-The award talks they would have presented in Madison are being pre-recorded and will be posted on our YouTube channel prior to the event for you to watch at your leisure (the two talks from OSM are already posted).
-Following the group introduction, there will be breakout rooms for each award winner for some informal networking time.
+ASLO Awards Chair Amina Pollard introduced each of the awardees with a brief summary of their achievements.
+The award talks they would have presented in Madison were recorded and posted to our YouTube channel prior to the reception, for you to watch at your leisure.
+Following the group introduction, attendees went to breakout rooms with each of the award winners for some informal networking time.

-Register for the event and/or leave a message of congratulations for our award winners at: https://www.aslo.org/2020-awards-virtual-reception/
+If you would like to leave a message of congratulations for our award winners, please go to: https://www.aslo.org/2020-awards-virtual-reception/

 Lastly, we’d like to remind you that nominations for the 2021 ASLO Awards are open until 13 December!